fusioncharts/dev_centre_docs/fusiontime/getting-started/output-time-format.md

 - Second
 - Millisecond

-You can specify the output format for the each of the above units.
+You can specify the output time format for each time unit.
+Whenever a data bin occurs with any of the time unit, the output format specified against it will be displayed.

 Refer the example given below: